After 2 years in Vienna, we give you our tips for activities and things to do during summer in Vienna

 - Youth hostels: Beds in dormitories are available from about €12 per person on Hostelworld.
 It is probably the most economical option for solo travelers and also the one that allows you to meet people the most.

 If you'd rather pick an apartment based on the location you can take a look at the map below.
-You'll find all airbnb and hotel listings and you can easily filter the results by selecting your desired dates / price range.
+You'll find all apartments and hotel listings and you can easily filter the results by selecting your desired dates / price range.

 Vienna in 3 days or a Week-end: things to see and do